Reparametrization Invariance and Some of the Key Properties of Physical Systems

 The Hamiltonian function is then:

 At this point, there are two choices for the meaning of the coordinate $q$.
 It could be a spatial coordinate or a time coordinate.
-For the present exposition the time-like coordinate is of special interest, but as a warmup and for comparison I will discuss first the space-like case.
+For the present exposition, the time-like coordinate is of special interest, but as a warmup and for comparison we first discuss the space-like~case.